apache/nuttx/arch/README.txt

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^

-The arch directory contains architecture specific logic.
-The complete board port in is defined by the architecture-specific code in this directory (plus the board-specific configurations in the config/ subdirectory).
+The arch/ directory contains architecture-specific logic.
+The complete board port is defined by the architecture-specific code in this directory plus the board-specific configurations in the config/ subdirectory.
 Each architecture must provide a subdirectory <arch-name>
 under arch/ with the following characteristics: